rosmo-robot/rosmo-robot.github.io/index.md

 | ~$9 1x 2A powerbank        |[OSHW powerbank](https://oshwlab.com/wagiminator/fp6277-power-bank){:target="_blank"} or [Aliexpress Powerbank](https://s.click.aliexpress.com/e/_DCvODWh){:target="_blank"}*        | 1        |

  *buy batteries locally if your postage service has restrictions on Lithium.

+ ~$45 US for 2wd, ~$61 for 4wd

+Rosmo is built from modular components on the [Open Robotic Platform rules](https://openroboticplatform.com/designrules){:target="_blank"}

  Some of the links on this page are affiliate links to help offset the costs of this project, no one is getting rich off of these.
 [List of the above items on Aliexpress](https://www.aliexpress.com/p/wishlist/shareReflux.html?groupId=H3r6Ix9p3i%2BvbdGhQpxk4NMRKh%2F%2Bgiup4z2X0odX6os%3D){:target="_blank"} cost can be reduced, by using existing powerbank.

-Rosmo is built from modular components on the [Open Robotic Platform rules](https://openroboticplatform.com/designrules){:target="_blank"}

 ![](https://raw.githubusercontent.com/rosmo-robot/rosmo-robot.github.io/master/assets/img/v1/certification-mark-UK000062-wide.png)